Bail Act 2013: Changes sought in response to the Sydney siege

 After the Lindt Cafe siege, there was a petition on Change.org for further tightening of the NSW bail laws.
 The gunman, Man Haron Monis, was out on bail at the time of the attack, and determining why this was so was investigated in the inquest.
 Brad Hazzard stated that if the amendments from 2014 had been in force, it was "very unlikely" that Monis would have been free, but Greg Barns of the Australian Lawyers Alliance stated that the laws "already undermine fundamental human rights" and that "changes made to those laws in the past two years might not have made any difference".

 In the NSW Government's response to the joint Federal-State review of the Sydney hostage crisis, it states that in addition to the final stage of the Hatzistergos review, the government will seek to amend the Bail Act further to "ensure that a bail authority must refuse bail where the authority is satisfied that an accused person is an identified terrorist risk".
 In February 2015, all 17 recommendations of the Martin Place Siege Review were accepted by the NSW Government in addition to modifying existing gun laws so that there are higher penalties for illegal gun possession.

-In August 2015, Mike Baird and Deputy Premier and Minister for Justice and Police Troy Grant announced a tightening of laws on bail and illegal firearms, where a person's involvement in terrorism or violent extremism would be included in the 'unacceptable risk' test for bail.
+In August 2015, Baird and Deputy Premier and Minister for Justice and Police Troy Grant announced a tightening of laws on bail and illegal firearms, where a person's involvement in terrorism or violent extremism would be included in the 'unacceptable risk' test for bail.
 Greg Barns, speaking on behalf of the Australian Lawyers Association, described the proposed changes as "authoritarian".
 Opposition Leader Luke Foley stated that "Anybody who has been caught up in surveillance and been assessed by the security agencies as being a risk of carrying out a terrorist-related offence should not be given any benefit of the doubt".